Tier 5 (Temporary worker - religious workers)

 If you are coming to the UK for a business visit, for example, you are attending a conference, you can do some preaching and pastoral work as long as you are based overseas and do not plan to work here.
 See business and special visitors for more information.

-If you are a member of a religious order and studying for a qualification, a formal full-time course of study or training in an academic institution not looked after by the order, you should apply under the student category (tier 4 when it launches).
+If you are a member of a religious order and studying for a qualification, a formal full-time course of study or training in an academic institution not looked after by the order, you should apply under the student category (Tier 4).

 Teachers working in schools not looked after by their order must apply as a teacher under the sponsored skilled worker category of tier 2.
 See the sponsored skilled worker category for more information.